Chapter 20 : Home Is Where The Floo Is

 Victoire’s entire body stiffened against the challenge of simple proximity to him.
 “Oh yeah, where were you after the tournament?”

-.”
+“You avoided me.”
 He spoke slowly, feeling his way around the words.
 He actually sounded distressed.
 “I’ve been worried about you.”

 "The hell you care about me."
 The croak of her swollen throat added a measure of additional bitterness to the accusation.

 "You know I do."
 He followed his statement with a survey of the hall and a glance back up the hatch.
 Frowning and lowering his voice, he bent closer to her, eyes pleading, and said, "And you know I have a girlfriend.”

 "What'd you think you were doing with me?"
 Victoire returned, not particularly concerned with confidentiality.